-If you want to get a jump begin on increasing your knowledge, here are ten proven ways you’ll be able to begin learn today.
+If you want to get a jump to begin on increasing your knowledge, here are ten proven ways you’ll be able to begin learning today.

 1. Take notes with pen and paper.

 Though it would appear that typing your notes on a laptop computer during a conference or lecture will be additional thorough, so helping you learn faster, it doesn’t work that way. to speed up your learning, skip the laptop computer and take notes the old school way, with pen and paper. analysis has shown that those who sort in their lecture notes process and retain the knowledge at a lower level. those who take notes by hand truly learn additional.